KSP-CKAN/CKAN/doc/building.md

     - These are simple tests designed to make sure there isn't anything grossly wrong with the build.
 All they do is execute the repacked `ckan.exe` and `netkan.exe` and make sure their version output matches the expected output.

-## Travis
+## GitHub Workflows

-Travis is the continuous integration (CI) environment that is used to automatically build CKAN and NetKAN.
-Travis's configuration is controlled by `.travis.yml` in the top-level directory.
-Upon every push Travis will execute the cross product of mono versions and build configurations.
-As there are currently three specified mono versions (`4.6.2`, `4.2.4`, and `4.0.5`) and two specified build configurations (`Debug`, `Release`), Travis will execute *six* builds per push.
-Travis's operation is pretty simple:
+GitHub Workflows is the continuous integration (CI) environment that is used to automatically build CKAN and NetKAN.
+Its configuration is controlled by `build.yml` in the `.github/workflows` directory.
+Upon every push GitHub will execute the cross product of mono versions and build configurations.
+As there are currently five specified mono versions (`5.20`, `6.4`, `6.6`, `6.8` and `latest`) and two specified build configurations (`Debug`, `Release`), GitHub will execute *six* builds per push.
+GitHub's operation is pretty simple:

 - A bunch of packages are installed to make the build work.
 - Some commands are executed to simulate a graphical environment for testing.